 Where did I come across the Electrohomes?

-I was on one of my regular visits to my local Goodwill keeping an eye out for anything good.
+I was on one of my regular visits to the local Goodwill keeping an eye out for anything good.
 In the electronics section, there wasn’t too much.
 I was however looking behind stuff as sometimes, people tend to hide stuff that they want.
 As I was doing this, one of the employees had asked if I was finding everything OK.
 I’d told her that I’m always on the hunt for audio gear.
 Specifically high end and vintage speakers, receivers, etc. She basically said ‘Follow me, you’ll want to see these”.
 I was thinking to myself “This is unusual” as she leads me to the front of the store for a piece of audio gear.
 She said ‘have a look”.
 There lie a vintage set of Electrohome speakers.
 They were in such good shape, I thought to myself “I better look these things up”.
 Upon searching online, I couldn’t find anything at all.
 Not a single lead.
 This was both good and bad.
 The good part was that I ran into a very rare set of speakers.
 The bad thing was that I didn’t know what to expect out of them.
 Neither were there going to be in parts or repair guides if they needed anything.
 But judging by the build quality and style, these Electromes had to have been at least from the 1960s.
 Due to them being so old yet in such good shape, I took the plunge.
 I payed $10 for them and took them home.
 If anything I thought, they’d make a good rebuild with fresh drivers if anything wasn’t right.